aksh-kumar-dot/Insurnce_premium_model/README.md

 Insurance Premium Risk Prediction API

-A Machine Learning powered REST API that predicts an individual's insurance premium risk category based on demographic, lifestyle, and financial attributes.
+A Machine Learning powered FastAPI that predicts an individual's insurance premium risk category based on demographic, lifestyle, and financial attributes.

 The application is built using FastAPI for high-performance API serving and Docker for containerized deployment.